MyComputerBoy/CPU_0.4.0/README.md

 Accompanying is an assembler for low level programming and a compiler for higher level programming.

-There are 7 basic functions in this instruction set: if read          from rom read/write to/from ram  #This is an outdated implementation, as I'm implementing a newer better way in a wip project read/write to/from gpio get binary line         #for low level markers register associated regist #My own implementation of accessing arbitrary address registers through a known register compute                 #Used for general purpose computation is in addition, subtraction, logical and, logical nor etc.
+There are 7 basic functions in this instruction set: if, read          from rom, read/write to/from ram,  #This is an outdated implementation, as I'm implementing a newer better way in a wip project read/write to/from gpio, get binary line,         #for low level markers register associated register, #My own implementation of accessing arbitrary address registers through a known register compute,                 #Used for general purpose computation is in addition, subtraction, logical and, logical nor etc.

 With these I've created an assembler to abstract concepts like if elif else and functions.